IBM-Cloud/docs/troubleshoot/index.md

 {:shortdesc}

-## Obsolete buildpack is loaded from cache when an app is pushed
+## Obsolete buildpack used when an app is pushed
 {: #ts_loading_bp}